Becoming Logan and Gard

 Life in Lincoln County

-In 1780 the county of Kentucky was broken into Lincoln, Jefferson and Fayette Counties, St. Asaph was and is in Lincoln County.
-This is also the year of one of the worst winters on record in the USA, starting in November 1779 and lasting until March of 1780.
+In 1780 the county of Kentucky was broken into Lincoln, Jefferson and Fayette Counties, St. Asaph was and remains in Lincoln County.
+This is also the year of one of the worst winters on record in the USA, starting in November 1779 and lasting until March 1780.
 “Ice and snow covered the ground the entire time, the deepest rivers were frozen solid.”[xxiv]
 Without the modern convenience of insulation and central heat, these resourceful people were cut off from the rest of the world and had to provide for themselves.

-Once the war ended and they all became US citizens still within the State of Virginia.
-In 1785 Benjamin became focused on formally separating and creating the state of Kentucky.
-As a House Member representing Lincoln County, [xxviii] he attended the General Assembly of 1785.
-In this session the house “acknowledged as imminent” the separation of Virginia and Kentucky.[xxix]
+In 1785 his brothers, Benjamin and John Logan became focused on formally separating and creating the state of Kentucky.
+They attended the General Assembly of 1785.[xxvii]
+In this session the house “acknowledged as imminent” the separation of Virginia and Kentucky.[xxviii]
 Though it took 7 years, but in 1792, Kentucky became a state.
+Their brother, brother, John Logan, was elected the state’s first Treasurer.[xxix]

 Unfortunately, we also know that his accumulation of goods and his ability to cultivate his farmland was completed on the back of at least 10 people that he enslaved.
 We know this as they were left to his children in the same manner as his other property.
 I would like to acknowledge them by name (note they did not pass on surnames).
 In his will he left his daughter “Margaret Forbes the negro girl Molly, that she has now in possession.”
 Later, during the probate, “Agreeable to an order of Court to us directed to divide and allot to William and Jane Logan their part of the Slaves belonging to their Fathers Estate.”
 “To William Logan one Negro Girl named Esther.”
 “Also to Jane Logan two negroes Delila and Isaac.[xxx]
 In 1807 the final division of the estate was made with Jerusha Logan allotted “a Negro man Ned” and “to Catherine Logan we allot Negroes Bobb and Ralph.”
 “To Benjamin Logan, we allot Negroes Abe, Sam and Jordan.”
-Benjamin had to pay Jerusha 15 pounds and Catherine five pounds “making each equal in the allotment.”[xxxi]
+Benjamin had to pay Jerusha 15 pounds and Catherine five pounds “making each equal in the allotment.”[xxxi] [xxxii]

 His will was probated on 19 July 1796 with each son getting land and his daughters getting money.
 His wife was left half of his “Plantation” until she got married at which time the entire plantation would go to Benjamin.
-My ancestor William Jr. was given the land his father lived on, known as Hicks Cabin.
+My ancestor William Jr. was given the land his father lived on, known as Hicks Cabin.[xxxiii]

-Next, we will look at William Jr and his move to Missouri.
-We will also introduce you to the Hudgens.
+In 1798 the widow Agnes Married William Finley who became the stepfather and likely guardian of all the children who were still minors.[xxxiv]
+Next we will look at William Jr and his move to Missouri.
+We will also introduce you to a new line, the Hudgens.

 Open questions

-2. Is the story about Agnes accurate?
+- Is the story about Agnes accurate?
 Was William there?
 Why was she in Harrodsburg?

 [3] See Appendix C – Will and Probate for William Logan 1794